You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 Change Out of Wet Clothes Quickly

-Do not stay too long in sweaty gym wear, damp underwear, or wet clothes after rain.
+Don’t stay too long in sweaty gym wear, wet clothes, or damp underwear.

 Avoid Douching

 The vagina cleans itself.
-Douching can upset the normal balance.
+Douching can upset the normal balance, as ACOG explains.

 Avoid Scented Products